MikeGillihan/archive-control/readme.txt

 = Why can't I customize the archive title? =

-The archive title functionality requires that a special function is used to display your archive title: the_archive_title().
+The archive title functionality requires that a special function is used to display it: the_archive_title().
 This is an official WordPress function, but it is relatively new.
 If your theme does not use this function, and either hardcodes the title or uses a different function, then this plugin won't be able to help without you modifying the theme template.

 = How do you add in the content before/after archives? =